§ Terminology Governance Guide

 § 1.
 Wiki

-Go to the wiki of your project repo on github.com (which is controlled by master).
+Go to the wiki of your project repo on github.com (which is controlled by Master).
 The wiki offers edit functionality.

-DEEP DIVE: This is what happens if you can straight away save the wiki pages you edit: The terms-definitions directory will be exported to a clone of the target repo wiki by the production repo master.
-The wiki (sub) repo of a github repo allows for different user right settings than the repo itself.
+DEEP DIVE: This is what happens if you can straight away save the wiki pages you edit: The terms-definitions directory will be exported to a clone of the target repo wiki by the production repo

-GitHub allows the master to configure access permissions for wikis independently of the main repository settings.
+GitHub allows the Master to configure access permissions for wikis independently of the main repository settings.
 Here’s how the permission settings can differ:

 By default, a repository’s wiki inherits the permissions from the repository itself.
 This means that if someone has write access to your repository, they can also edit the wiki.
 However, GitHub provides an option to modify these permissions specifically for the wiki.
-Under the “Settings” tab for the repository, the master will find a section for the wiki where he/she can choose to either:
+Under the “Settings” tab for the repository, the Master will find a section for the wiki where he/she can choose to either:

 a.
 Inherit permissions from the repository, meaning those with write access to the repository can edit the wiki. b.
 Allow everyone with a GitHub account to edit the wiki, which makes the wiki more open, regardless of their access to the repository itself.

 This flexibility allows project maintainers to either keep their wikis as collaborative spaces open to the wider GitHub community or restrict them to be consistent with the access controls applied to the source code in the repository.
-It’s worth noting that these settings can be changed at any time by the repository owner (master) or users with admin access to the repository.
+It’s worth noting that these settings can be changed at any time by the repository owner (Master) or users with admin access to the repository.

 § CRUD

-Curators could add markdown comments to the sources of the wiki.
+could add markdown comments to the sources of the wiki.

-After this source editing has been saved our solution also overwrites the repo file /spec/splitted-dir/{term}.md (if present) for syncing purposes.
+After this source editing has been saved, our solution also overwrites the repo file /spec/splitted-dir/{term}.md

 § 2.
 Github edit

-After this source editing have been saved our solution also overwrites the wiki repo file /{term}.md (if present) for syncing purposes.
+After this source editing has been saved, our solution also overwrites the wiki repo file /{term}.md

 § 3.
 Terminal - text file edit

-After this source editing have been saved our solution also overwrites the wiki repo file /{term}.md (if present) for syncing purposes.
+After this source editing have been saved our solution also overwrites the wiki repo file /{term}.md

 § 4.
 IDE

-An integrated Development Environment, e.g. Visual studio Code - text file edit
+An integrated Development Environment, e.g., Visual Studio Code - text file edit.

 § Source management of terminology wrapped up

-The input is a per-term splitted directory of term md files The process : four options to make changes The end result two options to get the results accepted in the target repo and final spec-up html output: Via 1.
-Wiki and via 2,3,4 : PR.
+The input is a per-term-splitted directory of term md files The process: four options to make changes The end result two options to get the results accepted in the target repo and final spec-up html output: Via 1.
+Wiki and via 2,3,4: PR.

 All methods have full git tracing of who did what and when.

-After this source editing have been saved our solution also overwrites the wiki repo file /{term}.md (if present) for syncing purposes.
+After this source editing have been saved our solution also overwrites the wiki repo file /{term}.md

 § How it works in use cases

-The rest of this chapter outlines the use cases for managing term definitions in a spec-up based specification, focusing on the roles of editors, production repo masters, and curators.
+The rest of this chapter outlines the use cases for managing term definitions in a spec-up-based specification, focusing on the roles of editors, production repo masters, and curators.

-§ Roles in the usecases
+§ Roles in the use cases

 § Editing Options